Deep dive

 Massachusetts has 351 cities and towns.
 Some are running Proposition 2½ override votes this year, some never have, and some haven't in decades.
 What separates the groups isn't primarily about management or spending levels.
 It's structural.
 Two metrics from the MA Department of Revenue explain most of the variation: what share of a town's property tax levy falls on residential homeowners, and how much new construction expands the levy ceiling each year.

-This page walks through those two metrics for a 21-town peer set spanning residential suburbs, mixed-use suburbs, commercial-anchor cities, and gateway cities.
+The 21-town peer set below spans residential suburbs, mixed-use suburbs, commercial-anchor cities, and gateway cities.
 Whether any given town's situation constitutes a "problem" is a separate judgment that depends on values, priorities, and what residents want from their local government.
-The data here is meant to inform that judgment, not to make it.

-When a homeowner in Marblehead pays their tax bill, 95.5¢ of every dollar the town collects in property tax comes from residential property.
+Out of every dollar Marblehead collects in property tax, 95.5¢ comes from residential property.
 In Cambridge, that figure is 33.8¢.
 The rest comes from commercial, industrial, and personal property taxes.
 Towns with a large commercial base can spread cost increases across office parks, labs, and retail instead of concentrating them on homeowners; towns without one can't.
 This isn't a statement about which model is better.
-It's a statement about what each town's tax revenue depends on.
+It's a description of what each town's tax revenue depends on.

 Source: MA DOR, Tax Levies by Class FY2026.
 Peer set selected to span residential suburbs, mixed-use suburbs, commercial-anchor cities, and gateway cities.